Job Keeper” and “Mouth Keeper” during the COVID-19 Pandemic

-1. Brush twice a day for more than 2 minutes taking time to work between the teeth, brushing the tongue side of the teeth, and don’t forget to brush the tongue as this has billions of bacteria on it!
+- Brush twice a day for more than 2 minutes taking time to work between the teeth, brushing the tongue side of the teeth, and don’t forget to brush the tongue as this has billions of bacteria on it!

-2. Use Fluoride-containing toothpaste for all the family.
+- Use Fluoride-containing toothpaste for all the family.
 Small kids can use Fluoride from 18 months of age.
 Supervise their brushing, and teach them how to do it.
 If you don’t know the best way, talk to a dentist or dental therapist or hygienist.

-3. You must remove plaque from between teeth.
+- You must remove plaque from between teeth.
 Normal brushing cannot do this so either use dental floss or brushes for cleaning in the spaces like Piksters.

-4. DITCH THE RINSE!
+- DITCH THE RINSE!
 Spit out the excess toothpaste after brushing only and leave the residue of the toothpaste on the teeth as this is how the fluoride gets to work its protective magic on your teeth.
 Mouthwashes have very little benefit and in comparison with the effect of good tooth brushing, they are insignificant.

+- Check on sugar content of foods you eat.
+Be your own Sugar Detective!
 Check all the food labels.
 Usually they report sugar in grams per 100 grams of the product.
 One teaspoon is 4 grams!
 So divide the reported sugar per 100gm by 4 and that’s how many teaspoons of sugar per 100gm of that food.
 Remember only 6 teaspoons of sugar (24 grams) per day!!!

-7. Make sure sugar is low down the list of contents.
+- Make sure sugar is low down the list of contents.
 The higher up the list it is the greater proportion of the content it is.
 Aim for less than 5 grams per 100 grams.

-8. Try to avoid pre-packaged or processed foods.
+- Try to avoid pre-packaged or processed foods.
 Make your own food from scratch then you know what’s in there!